 Through its publications, most notably the catalogs and departmental materials, the college establishes contractual obligations between the institution and students.
 Responsibility for knowing requirements ultimately rests with students; advisors will not be held personally liable for negligent, irresponsible, or capricious behavior of students.
-By keeping complete and accurate notes of advising sessions, advisors can forestall future disputes as well as protect themselves against claims of erroneous advising.
+By keeping complete and accurate notes of advising sessions in the comments section of Degree Works, advisors can forestall future disputes as well as protect themselves against claims of erroneous advising.